What you need to move a little Detour flag: a servo. It's a small motor-like device with a shaft.

 Of the three wires that stick out from the motor casing, one is for power, one is for ground, and one is a control input line.

-Before my project started smoking I was trying to figure out the "coded signals" to send to the servo.
-There were a few servo projects online, but it wasn't easy to cobble them together -- at least without a solid understanding of embedded hardware code.
+Before your project started smoking you were trying to figure out the "coded signals" to send to the servo.
+There are a few servo projects online, but it isn't easy to cobble them together -- at least without a solid understanding of embedded hardware code.

-So after we opened a few Hackspace windows to clear the burning machine smell, I tried to improvise: adjusting the code, connecting the servo, and looking for wisps of smoke.
+So after opening a few Hackspace windows to clear the burning machine smell, you try to improvise: adjusting the code, connecting the servo, and looking for wisps of smoke.

-I did not have much success.
-Apparently the demo code I was using was telling the servo to go further than it could.
+You do not have much success.
+Apparently the demo code you are using is telling the servo to go further than it could.
 So the motor was struggling against the limit, and heating up.

-I took some blind stabs at making minor changes to the code.
-As I did, I kept one hand on the servo, so I could feel it starting to warm up.
+You take some blind stabs at making minor changes to the code.
+As you do, you keep one hand on the servo, so you can feel it starting to warm up.

-This allowed me to disconnect it before the smoke started.
+This allows you to disconnect it before the smoke starts.

-It was tough to act before the telltale burning-machine smell started spreading.
-Opening a window helped mask my bumbling a little bit.
+It is tough to act before the telltale burning-machine smell starts spreading.
+Opening a window helps to mask your bumbling a little bit.

-Eventually over the next few days, I took my quandary to Particle's Community site, which turns out to be one of the liveliest in the Maker world.
-Soon a Canadian engineer, Gustavo, jumped in with some solid advice.
+Eventually over the next few days, you take your quandary to Particle's Community site, which turns out to be one of the liveliest in the Maker world.
+Soon a Canadian engineer, Gustavo, jumps in with some solid advice.

-The air started to clear, literally and figuratively.
+The air starts to clear, literally and figuratively.